 The following chapter defines the security problems that need to be addressed as part of the TOE.
 The chapter will enumerate the Threats, OSPs and assumptions that relate to the Security problem definition.
-As the TOE is based on both [1] and [2], the term Cryptographic Module represent the part of the TOE that is inline with [1].
+As the TOE is based on [1] and additional functionality, the term Cryptographic Module represent the part of the TOE that is inline with [1].